apps-on-air/AppsOnAir-flutter-AppLink/README.md

 **AppsOnAir-flutter-AppLink** enables you to handle deep links, and in-app routing seamlessly in your app.
 With a simple integration, you can configure, manage, and act on links from the web dashboard in real time and for more detail refer [documentation](https://documentation.appsonair.com/MobileQuickstart/GettingStarted/).

-## ⚠️ Important Notice ⚠️

-This plugin is currently in **pre-production**.
-While the plugin is fully functional, the supported services it integrates with are not yet live in production.
-Stay tuned for updates as we bring our services to production!

 ## 🚀 Features

 - ✅ Deep link support (URI scheme, App Links)